aravindlakshmanan007/iOS_Checklist_App/README.md

 # iOS_Checklist_App
-an iOS App that helps by adding Shopping List,Things to Remember and etc...In Single word Checklist App
+An iOS App that helps by adding Shopping List,Things to Remember and etc...In Single word Checklist App